nik-arapitsas/Bacillus_project/notes.md

 # Organization of the isolates data

 Initially, the assemblies with their quast output were saved in the directory "/media/sarlab/DATA/Bacillus_project" in folders named "*Isolate code*_assembly (were Isolate code: the SRL followed by the number of each isolate), and the Results in the directory "/home/nik_arapitsas/Documents/Bacillus_project/Results".
 The changes in the directory "/media/sarlab/DATA/Bacillus_project" were made mostly automatically as presented below, while most of the rearrangements from the "/home/nik_arapitsas/Documents/Bacillus_project/Results" directory were done manually (except of the antiSMASH output).
+The movement of the antiSMASH file and the protein files will be provided later.

 ## Rearrangements in the "/media/sarlab/DATA/Bacillus_project" directory

-Then I did the formating automatically:
+Go to the "/media/sarlab/DATA/Bacillus_project" directory:

 ```
 cd /media/sarlab/DATA/Bacillus_project